KevinAst/eatery-nod-w/README.md

   can run **eatery-nod-w** and/or setup the project in your local environment.

+- All screen prints now reflect this web app _(retrofitted from the eatery-nod react-native expo app)_.

 <!--- hack to push title down WITHIN ul --->
 &nbsp;